New CenterWatch study finds major differences in performance and outlook between investigative sites by size, age and setting

 Read an excerpt from this feature article, purchase a copy of the May issue or subscribe to The CenterWatch Monthly online at http://store.centerwatch.com, email firstname.lastname@example.org or call (617) 948-5100.
 New subscribers will receive the full summary report with 20 data and methodology charts.

-Founded in 1994, CenterWatch is a trusted source and global destination of clinical trials information for both professionals and patients.
-CenterWatch provides a wide variety of information services including grant leads for investigative sites; business development leads for contract service providers; postings of career opportunities; listings of clinical trials actively seeking patients; advertising and promotional opportunities; and proprietary business analysis and data about the global clinical trials industry.
+Founded in 1994, CenterWatch is a trusted source for clinical trials information and analysis by research professionals and patients.
+CenterWatch provides a wide variety of information services including grant leads and actionable insights for investigative sites; business development leads and strategic news for sponsors and contract service providers; postings of industry-wide career opportunities; listings of clinical trials actively seeking patients; advertising and promotional opportunities; and proprietary business analysis, market and drug intelligence.
 Visit www.centerwatch.com.